-Layers of London brings together, for the first time, a really important collection of digitised historic maps, photos and crowd-sources histories provided by the public and key partners across London.
+Layers of London brings together, for the first time, a really important collection of digitised historic maps, photos and crowd-sourced histories provided by the public and key partners across London.

 Our partners include: the British Library, The London Metropolitan Archives, Historic England, The National Archives, MOLA (Museum of London Archaeology) and a wide range of national and local archives, institutions, community groups and individuals.

 This website allows you to interact with and contribute to many different 'layers' of London's history from the Romans to the present day.
 These layers include: historic maps, old pictures of buildings, films, recordings, as well as stories about people who have lived and worked in London over the centuries - added to the map by Londoners themselves!

 "Prospect of London as it was flourishing before the destruction by fire" This map dates from 1675.
 The view of the city at the top of the map represents it as seen from St George's Church, Southwark, looking north towards the Thames.
 The bridge that can be seen is London Bridge.

 A major element of this project has been to work with the public at borough level and city-wide, through crowd-sourcing, volunteer, schools and internship programmes.
 Everyone is invited to contribute material to the project by uploading materials relating to the history of any place in London.
 This may be an old photograph, a collection of transcribed letters, a recorded interview, a video, or the results of local research project.
 You don't need our permission to do this, just create an account and start contributing!
 Browsing the map will give you a good idea of what sort of content works best.
 All content contributed to Layers of London is under a Creative Commons Licence

 , encouraging respectful collaboration and sharing.